Changissnz/selfinterest/README.md

 cannot be pragmatic due to the chance that they never put any thought or practice into controlling for their self-interest.
-Those that act by their self-interest are not obliged to act pragmatically, for self-interest is a force that is a culmination of what is arguably "free will" for human beings, naturally granted the liberties to fight at great costs for their ideals and coincidentally contrarian to orthodox pragmatic practices.
+Those that act by their self-interest are not obliged to act pragmatically, for self-interest is a force that is a primary driver of what is arguably "free will" for human beings, naturally granting human beings the liberty to fight at great costs for their ideals that are coincidentally contrarian to orthodox pragmatic practices.